-In the final article of this module, we take a look at the basics of debugging CSS, including exploring the CSS applied to a page, and other tools that can help you find errors in your CSS code.
+In the final article of this module, we take a look at the principles of debugging CSS, including exploring CSS applied to a page, and other tools which can help you find errors in CSS code.

 |Prerequisites:||Basic computer literacy, basic software installed, basic knowledge of working with files, HTML basics (study Introduction to HTML), and an idea of How CSS works (study the previous articles in this module.)|